Spectrum Design Data

 NORMATIVE: Semantic field values are validated against their declared vocabulary registry with the severity specified in the field declaration (typically advisory — warning, not error).
 Values not in the registry are permitted but flagged.

-NORMATIVE: Dimension field values are validated against declared dimension modes with strict severity (error).
+NORMATIVE: Mode-set field values are validated against declared mode set modes with strict severity (error).
 An invalid mode value would silently fail to match any context during cascade resolution.

-See Dimensions for dimension declarations, modes, and defaults.
+See Mode Sets for mode set declarations, modes, and defaults.

 Default serialization (legacy format)